cronkitedata/dj/docs/_pages/syllabus.md

 <ul>
   <li> Slow down!
 Unlike the rest of journalism, going faster doesn't help.
 Take little bites of the problem at a time, separate them into their pieces and try to solve a problem step by step. </li>
   <li> If you've been working on something for more than 20 minutes <b>without making any progress</b>, don't waste more time on it.
 If you're making just a little progress, keep going.
-But get help if you're really stuck.
+But take a break and come back to it if you're stuck.
+Get help if you're really stuck.
 The preferred method is to post a question in the Slack #sos channel, where everyone can learn from your question.
 If you're stuck, there's a good chance others are as well (or they will be). </li>
   <li> Remember the goal: We're not out to become social scientists, computer programmers or even data analysts.
 We're journalists.
 Simplify your questions, focusing on newsworthiness rather than academic research. </li>
   <li> Practice on something you're working on outside of school or for another class. </li>
 </ul>